Try Redis Cloud free for 14 days in AWS Marketplace

 Responsive access to user profiles is critical to provide fast authentication and seamless user experiences.
 Using Redis Enterprise enables real-time retrieval of user profiles, and offers the resilience needed to protect against a single point of failure in application architectures.
 Redis Enterprise also provides out-of-the-box support for JSON documents, a data format commonly used for user profiles.

-How user profile stores work for a mobile banking application
+User profile stores in mobile banking

-How Redis Enterprise solves your challenges
+Redis Enterprise solves your challenges

-The problemThe Redis Enterprise solution
+The problemThe solution

-Why to use Redis Enterprise for user profile storage
+Why use Redis Enterprise

-• Support for multiple data types including JSON
+• Support for multiple data types, including JSON

 FAQs